 Authorities explained, “public morality does not target female homosexual conduct in the same way as it targets male homosexual conduct.”
 Also, “female homosexual conduct is either less prevalent or is seen as being less repugnant than male homosexual.”

-In other words, the authorities have opted to keep it illegal for men to have sex with each other (but not women) because they felt that Singaporeans weren’t ready to completely accept homosexual behaviour, particularly homosexuality between men, and that the society is more disgusted at gays than at lesbians.
+In other words, the authorities have opted to keep it illegal for men to have sex with each other (but not women) because they felt that Singaporeans weren’t ready to completely accept homosexual behaviour, particularly homosexuality between men, and that the society is more unaccepting of gays compared to lesbians.

 Are We Really Ready?

 Look at the controversy surrounding Cathay Cineleisure’s advertisement of Pink Dot 2017.
-Someone complained about the advertisement and its “supporting the freedom to love” tagline and that it goes against family values.
-Following complaints, Cathay was told by the authorities to remove the tagline.
-Cathay didn’t remove the ad or tagline in the end and I applaud them for standing up against these complaints and the authorities.
+Someone had complained about the advertisement and its “supporting the freedom to love” tagline because to them, that goes against family values.
+That complaint had led the authorities to call for Cathay to remove the tagline but Cathay stood firm with their decision to run the ad in the end, and I applaud them for standing up against such complaints and the authorities.

 It isn’t easy for big names or brands like Cathay to stand for a cause so controversial in Singapore’s society.
-In a society where LGBT isn’t recognised in our laws, and where LGBT messages are still frowned upon by older generations and discussed in hushed exchanges among conservative Singaporeans.
+In a society where discrimination lies even within certain laws, and where LGBT messages are still frowned upon by older generations and discussed in hushed exchanges among the more conservative.